Борис Иванович ПЕТРОВ (1885–1971). Русский текст – внизу страницы

 Born in Moscow on 17 July 1885; died in Australia on 27 July 1971.
 Wife Augusta (1912–1983), daughter Victoria (1929–2016).

-Being of peasant origin, B. I. Petroff audited courses in arts, architecture and sculpture at the Moscow School of Painting, Sculpture and Architecture, having graduated in 1912 as an architect.
-In 1913, he entered the Imperial Academy of Arts in Saint Petersburg where he was a student of the famed artists Benois, Pomerantseff and Solovieff.
-In 1917 he was in Khabarovsk when he was drafted to the First World War.
+Born in a peasant family, Boris Petroff audited courses in arts, architecture and sculpture at the Moscow School of Painting, Sculpture and Architecture.
+In 1912, he graduated as an Architect.
+In 1913, he entered the Imperial Academy of Arts in Saint Petersburg where his teachers were the famous artists Benois, Pomerantseff and Solovieff.
+He was in Khabarovsk in 1917, when he was drafted to fight in the First World War.

 Having worked his way to China, in the 1920s Petroff lived in Harbin, where he designed residential and industrial buildings.
 In 1921, his project for an Orthodox church in the workers' settlement of Harbin, executed in the neo-Russian style, received a third prize in the architectural contest.
 His other works were publicized in the Russian-language magazine Architecture and Life (1921–1922).
 Petroff's oil paintings participated in various exhibitions.